Abdulqadr489/Multi_Warehosue_Inventory_System/README.md

 ## API Design

 All API routes are prefixed with `/api` and protected by **JWT** authentication, except `register` & `login`.
+## Postman Collection

+A Postman collection is included at:

+`docs/umg-inventory-api.postman_collection.json`

+Import it into Postman to quickly test all endpoints (auth, CRUD, inventory transactions, transfers, reports, etc.).

 ### Authentication